charmander100pl/Netflix_90s_EDA/README.md

 ![License](https://img.shields.io/badge/License-MIT-blue.svg)

-This project performs an Exploratory Data Analysis (EDA) on Netflix's movie catalog, focusing on productions released in the 1990s.
-We use Python and specialized libraries to extract insights about trends and movie durations during this period.
+This project performs an Exploratory Data Analysis (EDA) on Netflix's movie catalog, focusing on productions released by 1990s.
+I used Python and specialized libraries to extract insights about trends and movie durations during this period.

 ## 📌 Features
 - Filtering movies released from 1990 onwards